charlesneimog/py4pd/docs/pd-users/methods.md

 ### <h3 align="center"> <code>pointers</code> </h3>

 You can work with Python Data types inside PureData.
-With this you can work with any data type provided by Python inside PureData.
+With this, you can work with any data type provided by Python inside PureData.

 <div class="grid cards" markdown>